Rhythm & Notes: Creative Ways to Learn to Read Music (including The Cup Song!)

-So I intend to use every creative way to help students learn to read music.
-The musical notation system is actually very logical and makes a lot of sense once you get it.
+This course will offer creative, hands-on approaches to help students learn to read music.
+The musical notation system is very logical and makes a lot of sense once you get it.
 Rhythm breaks down into fractions.
 Pitches move up and down at various intervals.
-Using the singly helpful visual of the piano keyboard, students will understand sharps and flats and half steps and scales and the whole world of "What key are we in," and, "Can we sing it in Db instead?" and what all that means (and how it relates to solfege).
-I liken each key to a separate house with only certain family members in it; stories work.
+Using the visual of the piano keyboard, students will understand sharps and flats and half steps and scales and the whole world of "What key are we in," and, "Can we sing it in Db instead?", what all that means, and how it relates to solfege.

 Amy Barker is an experienced piano teacher and pianist.
 She studied piano at the University of Michigan, and has played piano as a soloist and accompanist all her life, while engaged in a number of other professions.
 Her bachelor's degree is in education from Oakland University, Michigan.